As the level of toxicity increases in the environment, thyroid disorders are increasingly common.

 Mold toxicity can hurt the thyroid, and if suspected, functional mycotoxin testing is needed.

-Often, the mitochondria, as well as the adrenals, are involved in thyroid health.
+The mitochondria and the adrenals are often involved in thyroid health.
 Therefore, support in these areas is often warranted.